The Cost vs. Risk of a Concrete Slab Vapor Barrier / Vapor Retarder

 Vapor Retarder Basics

 Vapor retarders are also sometimes called vapor diffusion barriers (see why the confusion?), and they serve to protect slabs from moisture content permeation.
-Although vapor retarders do not entirely seal moisture content out of a slab, they reduce the rate at which MC permeates a slab.
+Although vapor retarders do not entirely seal moisture content out of a slab, they reduce the rate at which moisture content permeates a slab.
 The lower the “perm” rate, the better for slabs.

 The US Department of Energy advises that vapor retarders should be installed beneath concrete slabs in most American climates.
 The International Residential Code (IRC) has three classes of vapor retarders.
-Class I has the lowest perm rate, while Class II (from 1 to 10 perms) and Class III (greater than 10 perms) follow.
+Class I has the lowest perm rate while Class II (from 1 to 10 perms) and Class III (greater than 10 perms) follow.
 Membrane materials distinguish the classes as specified by the American Society for Testing and Materials (ASTM) Standard E1745.
 The US Department of Energy lists all three classes.
 However, contractors and their clients should aim for Class I vapor retarders whenever possible.